Researching Early Detection of Deterioration in Elderly Residents (EDDIE+)

 – Empowerment of nursing and care staff via the establishment of ongoing clinical mentoring and support systems.

-What are the research outcomes/ impact
+What were the research outcomes/ impact